 For the whole of 2020, every Wednesday Peppermint Purple are releasing a free blackwork pattern on a special dedicated Facebook group.
 No worries about joining late, as the current chart will contain all of the previous weeks sections.
 Head over to join the page and chat to fellow stitchers who are sewing along.

 Hosted several times a year, Stitchonomy Stitch-A-Longs (www.stitch-along.com) are free to join, all you need to do is sign up before the start, get your materials ready and share your progress with the Stitch-A-Long community.
 Because, after all, stitching together is best!
-The current SAL is ‘Fantastic Fungi’.
+The next SAL will be he Free Winter 2020 Stitch Along.
+Starting December 24th, a new pattern will be revealed every 3 days.
+This SAL will surely get you through those cold winter months!
 You can join up to a SAL that has already started, but you need to join The Pattern Club (starting from $5 a month).
 Find out more from Stitchonomy here.

 Positivity Rules – Cross Stitch-A-Long